Sooji Balls Recipe (Semolina Balls, Rava Balls)

 Cook The Sooji

-Add 1 cup of sooji to a pan and dry roast on medium heat until golden brown (7-8 minutes), stirring continuously to avoid burning at the bottom of the pan.
+Step 1: Add 1 cup of sooji to a pan and dry-roast on medium heat until golden brown (7-8 minutes), stirring continuously to prevent burning at the bottom of the pan.

-Once the oil is hot, add ¼ cup of chopped onions and 1 teaspoon grated ginger and fry for 30-40 seconds, stirring frequently.
+Step 4: Once the oil is hot, add ยผ cup of chopped onions and 1 teaspoon grated ginger and fry for 30-40 seconds, stirring frequently.

-Add 2.5 cups of water and 1 teaspoon salt to the pan and bring it to a boil.
+Step 5: Add 2.5 cups of water and 1 teaspoon of salt to the pan, and bring to a boil.

-Now start adding the roasted sooji and mix simultaneously to make a lump-free mixture.
+Step 7: Now start adding the roasted sooji, mixing it simultaneously to make a lump-free mixture.

-Remove the pan from heat and let the mixture cool down for 10 minutes.
+Step 9: Remove the pan from the heat and let the mixture cool down for 10 minutes.

 Make Sooji Balls

-Transfer the cooked sooji to a flat surface and mash it using your palms (or the back of a steel bowl) until the mixture is smooth.
+Step 10: Transfer the cooked sooji to a flat surface and mash it with your palms (or the back of a steel bowl) until smooth.

-Note – Make sure the cooked semolina is still slightly hot otherwise, the balls will crumble.
+Note: Make sure the cooked semolina is still slightly warm; otherwise, the balls will crumble.

 Steam The Balls